decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 **📔 Note**: The output of `npm run pack` will indicate the size of the uncompressed exported project, it must be under 3MB.
 If larger than that, it won’t be accepted by the builder.
 {{< /hint >}}

-3. Open the Builder, open the Collections tab, click + to upload a new wearable.
+3. Open the Builder, open the Collections tab, click **Create Collection** and select **Wearables or Emotes** , then name your collection and click **Create**.

-4. Drag your compressed `smart-wearable.zip` file into the Builder, verify that all the information is accurate.
+4. Click the **Add Items** button, then drag your compressed `smart-wearable.zip` file into the Builder, verify that all the information is accurate.

 > Note: If your wearable contains different model representations, you need to do a workaround:
 >